stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 You should always store your Ansible code in version control.
 For convenience, you may put the Ansible playbooks in the root of your repository.

+Always exclude _\*.retry_ files from version control.
+Ansible generates temporary files on the control station and the nodes, but only the retry files appear in the working directory.

-Exclude the _ansible.cfg_ file itself from version control.
-Consider putting an example of the expected _ansible.cfg_ file in the repository.
+Consider excluding the _ansible.cfg_ file itself from version control, and just putting an example of the expected _ansible.cfg_ file in the repository.
 This enables each person that works with the repository to use their own configuration file, by copying the example file.

 > Use the [Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) feature to encrypt
 > any YAML file that stores password variables.